matsengrp/phippery/docs/esc-prof.rst

 The escape similarity score for the site is approximately 0.97.
 The ``get_cost_matrix()`` function provides the cost matrix based on BLOSUM62 as described above.
-Note that an ordering of amino acids is assumed, which is ``ARNDCQEGHILKMFPSTWYV``; hence, first 20 bins correspond to negative differential selection contributions for amino acids in that order, and the last 20 bins likewise correspond to positive differential selection contributions.
+Note that an ordering of amino acids is assumed, which is ``ARNDCQEGHILKMFPSTWYV``; hence, the first 20 bins correspond to negative differential selection contributions for amino acids in that order, and the last 20 bins likewise correspond to positive differential selection contributions.
 The ``get_aa_ordered_list()`` function returns a list with this ordering,